-Even if you don’t travel extensively, every trip does a pretty job at cleaning out your bank account.
-Getting tickets is just the start.
-There’s food, excursions (if you’re not traveling for work), pre-holiday and post-holiday shopping, souvenirs… the list goes on.
+Even if you don’t travel extensively, each trip does a pretty decent job of cleaning out your bank account.
+Buying tickets is just the start.
+Then there’s food, excursions (if you’re not traveling for work), pre-holiday and post-holiday shopping, souvenirs… the list goes on.
 And if that isn’t enough, you also have to consider the cost of getting to and from the airport.
+Here are 5 ways to cut costs on airport parking and enjoy a discount:

 Airport parking can be pricey.
-You can always opt for a cab or get an Uber, but sometimes you simply have to take out your own car.
-Doing so is usually convenient and cost-effective and saves a lot of time that you would otherwise spend on a shuttle service to pick you up.
+Of course, you can always opt for a cab or get an Uber or Lyft, but it’s better to avoid risking public transport and drive down in your own car.
+Doing so is usually convenient and cost-effective and saves a lot of time you would otherwise spend on a shuttle service to pick you up.
 Uber drivers can also get difficult when you’re carrying too much luggage.

 So, while taking your own car to the airport can be a bit of a hassle, things can turn around in your favor if you simply know your way around airport parking discounts.
 Let’s take a look at how: